Death Stranding – Jesus Is Kojima?

 And the storyline surrounding it — which features Mads Mikkelsen at every turn — is basically the only portion of the game I enjoyed.
 Except for a single line — a truly onerous pun which makes me physically cringe just thinking of it — Mads’ storyline is the best in the game.

 There’s a game here.
 One without the chores.
 A walking simulator and a tech demo for what Kojima Productions is capable of doing to the Decima engine, because they’ve crafted a world unparalleled in its beauty.
 One with a proper cinematic soundtrack to match the aspirations of its cinephile auteur creator.
 Devoid of conspicuous progression systems, half-baked movement mechanics and pun-riddled storytelling.
 It’s a six-hour-long game where you carry a baby in a jar from one side of America to the other.
 There’s no resource farming or meaningless structure building.
 Time is not a factor, and neither are enemies, so vehicles and weapons don’t exist.
 And as you travel, you learn more about BB, about Mads Mikkelsen’s character and his relationship with this empty world.

 Many expect things of Hideo Kojima, but it takes a degree of self-confidence to deliver something else instead.
 He left Konami because he wasn’t allowed to take the time and spend the money to make the game he wanted, so it is depressing to see Death Stranding make so many mistakes that appear on some level to be dictated by what people expect.

 Death Stranding was reviewed on the PS4 with code kindly supplied by Playstation Australia

-Joab Gilroy is the Esports Editor at Red Bull AU and co-host of The GAP, Australia’s longest-running games podcast.
+Joab Gilroy holds the Australian Esports Journalist of the Year title and refuses to defend it, making him the champion forever.
+He’s also the co-host of The GAP, Australia’s longest-running games podcast.